victor-zheng-codes/Personal-Blog/content/posts/feature-on-the-chess-club.md

 I was featured by Rosner in a piece titled ["Canada’s biggest college chess club still going strong after 127 years "](https://www.theglobeandmail.com/life/article-canadas-biggest-college-chess-club-still-going-strong-after-127-years) on Janruary 8, 2023.
 I did the interview with Bowen Zhang, at that time the Fundraising Director for the Hart House Chess Club.
 My role was the Director of Communications.

+The article content can be found below.
+Many thanks to Cecil for reaching out!

 > When he moved from Vancouver to Toronto last year to attend university, Victor Zheng immediately joined the venerable Hart House Chess Club.

 > “I found a community there,” the computer science student said.
 Now in its 127th year, Hart House on the University of Toronto campus is Canada’s biggest college club.